EllenSt264/my-Next-Game/README.md

     - It was important to display games on the Homepage to further convey the site's purpose

     - Both of these cateogories contain a wide selection of games (it is not limited to certain genres) and thus is suitable for several tastes and preferences, which can be expected by the user

+### Favourites Page

+- Parallax effect

+    - Adds visual depth

+    - A visually effective way to split up information and images on the site

+    - The images within the parallax are of screenshots from a game that is randomized whenever this site refreshes

+    - The text in the firt parallax section includes the game title and a summary of the game

+    - The text in the second parallax section includes a navigation button that leads to the Request A Game form page

+- Scroll to Top button

+    - A bouncing floating button at the bottom right hand side of the screen

+    - The up arrow represents its function

+    - When clicked it will scroll back up to the top of the page

+- Sort Filter

+    - This allows users to sort the display order of games

+    - Two select inputs are present ('Sort By' and 'Order') and a 'Filter Results' button which will sort the games depending on the options chosen once clicked

+- Game Cards

+    - Below the Parallax effect and Sort Filter is a list of games, each displayed within a card

+    - The cards follow the same Synthwave visual theme that is consistent with the rest of the site

+    - Each card has an image for the game, its title, platforms that it can be played on, genre tags and a summary.
+Each card also includes a 'Recommended By Us' tag, a 'Like' button and a 'See Reviews' button, which will direct users to the Community Reviews page and filter the results for only that game

+    - When logged in, a pulsing add button will be present on each card.
+When clicked it will add the game to the user's game playlist in their Profile

+    - The cards are fully responsive and are designed in a way that is appropriate for a wide variety of screen sizes

+### Game Pages

+- Carousel

+    - Built using Materialize

+    - By default, the carousel has a swipe feature that is user friendly for all touchscreen devices, particularly mobile devices.
+Left and right arrows were implemented to ensure that the carousel was also user friendly on desktop devices that do not have touchscreen functionality

+    - The carousel is present on all of the Games pages, this includes All Games, Action Games, Adventure Games, RPG Games, Strategy Games and Multiplayer Games

+    - The carousel contains three images of three diffrent games that are randomized upon refresh and/or first load of the page

+    - Below each image is the title and genre tags to match the game shown in the image

+    - Below that is a 'See Reviews' button which will direct users to the Community Reviews page and filter the results for only that game

+- Secondary Navbar

+    - Underneath the carousel is a secondary navbar containing navlinks that are appropirate for the filtering the game results below

+    - The following navlinks are:
+        - Our Favourites
+        - Award Winners
+        - All Games
+        - Genre
+            - Action
+            - Adventure
+            - RPG
+            - Strategy
+            - Multiplayer

+    - A search bar is included to right, which allows users to search for specific game titles

+    - A collapsible hamburger icon will trigger on smaller devices

+- Sort Filter

+    - This allows users to sort the display order of games

+    - Two select inputs are present ('Sort By' and 'Order') and a 'Filter Results' button which will sort the games depending on the options chosen once clicked

+    - 'Sort By' contains the following options:
+        - Default
+        - Title
+        - Likes
+        - Recommended
+        - Award Winners
+        - Bestsellers
+        - Playing
+        - Review Count

+    - 'Order' has 'desc' (descending) and 'asc' (ascending) options

+- Game Cards

+    - Built with Materialize

+    - The cards are horizontal from a width of 600px, anything below that then the content is displayed vertically

+    - The cards follow the same Synthwave visual theme that is consistent with the rest of the site

+    - Each card has an image for the game; its title, platforms that it can be played on, and genre tags.
+Each card also includes a 'Recommended By Us' tag if the game is included in the Favourites page (if it has the key/value pair of `favourite: True`).
+There is also a 'Like' button

+    - When logged in, a pulsing add button will be present on each card.
+When clicked it will add the game to the user's game playlist in their Profile

+    - The cards are fully responsive and are designed in a way that is appropriate for a wide variety of screen sizes

+    - To increase performance, only six cards are displayed per page

+- Pagination

+    - There are pagination links that above and below the cards to allow users to iterate through the pages

+### Community Reviews Page

+- Carousel

+    - Built using Materialize

+    - By default, the carousel has a swipe feature that is user friendly for all touchscreen devices, particularly mobile devices.
+Left and right arrows were implemented to ensure that the carousel was also user friendly on desktop devices that do not have touchscreen functionality

+    - The carousel is present on all of the Games pages, this includes All Games, Action Games, Adventure Games, RPG Games, Strategy Games and Multiplayer Games

+    - The carousel contains three images of three diffrent games that are randomized upon refresh and/or first load of the page

+    - Below each image is the title and genre tags to match the game shown in the image

+- Secondary Navbar

+ - Underneath the carousel is a secondary navbar containing navlinks that are appropirate for the filtering game review results below

+    - The following navlinks are:
+        - Our Favourites
+        - Award Winners
+        - All Reviews
+        - Platform
+            - PC
+            - XBOX
+            - Playstation
+            - Nintendo
+        - Genre
+            - Action
+            - Adventure
+            - RPG
+            - Strategy
+            - Multiplayer

+    - A search bar is included to right, which allows users to search for specific game titles

+    - A collapsible hamburger icon will trigger on smaller devices

+- Sort Filter

+    - This allows users to sort the display order of reviews

+    - Two select inputs are present ('Sort By' and 'Order') and a 'Filter Results' button which will sort the games depending on the options chosen once clicked

+    - 'Sort By' contains the following options:
+        - Date Added
+        - Title
+        - Rating

+    - 'Order' has 'desc' (descending) and 'asc' (ascending) options

+- Leave Review Button

+    - This directs users to the Submit Review form which allows them to create and submit game reviews

+- Review Cards

+    - Built with Materialize

+    - The cards follow the same Synthwave visual theme that is consistent with the rest of the site

+    - Each card has a game image that matches the review; the game title, the username or display name of the user who submitted the review, the date of when it was submmited and/or last updated, a review summary and three collapsibles containing the full review.

+    - There are three collapsibles: Gameplay, Visuals and Sound.
+When clicked they will display the user's review relating to this section

+    - The review cards will contain a 'Positive' or 'Negative' card sticker, depending on what option was chosen when a user submitted their review

+    - Users can click the username on a review which will direct them to the Profile page of that user

+    - The cards are fully responsive and are designed in a way that is appropriate for a wide variety of screen sizes

+    - To increase performance, nine cards are displayed per page

+- Pagination

+    - There are pagination links that above and below the cards to allow users to iterate through the pages

 -----